Braga, Portugal

 Arco da Porta Nova, Braga

-Whether you travel by car or by high-speed train, Braga is about a 40 minute trip from Porto.
+Whether you travel by car or by high-speed train, Braga is about a 40-minute trip from Porto.
 Deciding whether to rent a car or not depends on your plans for Braga.
-There are many beautiful sites within walking distance of the Braga train station such as the Sé de Braga (the oldest cathedral in Portugal), the Praça da República & the Jardim de Santa Bárbara.
+There are many beautiful sites within walking distance of the Braga train station, such as the Sé de Braga (the oldest cathedral in Portugal), the Praça da República, and the Jardim de Santa Bárbara.

 Sé de Braga